DefenderOfBasic/notebook/README.md

 #### People I am currently working with day to day:

 - [Katt](https://github.com/Kat-Stack/notebook) & Oz are in my "open memetics" working group, we're thinking through the big picture (theory + outreach + what software we can build to move the needle, or real world experiments we can do)
+  - Also [eval](https://github.com/Mr-Ples/notebook/issues) is tackling "how to explain mysticism to rationalists" / how to create a rational a theory of aesthetics / how to bridge these
 - Tessus ([@mettafive](https://x.com/mettafive)) on co-founding ORI, and on his [Applied Spiral Dynamics](https://github.com/mettafive/applied-spiral-dynamics?tab=readme-ov-file#the-first-unlearning-platform) demo he's pitching at Edge City in Argentina (a research incubator)
 - Joshua (https://x.com/workflowsauce) & Pixie (https://github.com/pixiiidust/Job-Search) general big picture for both ORI & open memetics.
 Joshua is my collaborator on the _Anatomy of an Internet Argument_ book/game project.
 - Everyone in the ORI discord, and in my twitter & substack classrooms.